Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 - In VSCode, click on "Clone Git repository"
 - Paste the address of your repository and press enter.

+### Creating a virtual environment, the requirements.txt file and env.py file
+Before starting to code on your machine, it's important to create a virtual environment.
+This avoids cluttering the requirements.txt file with all the Python modules you have installed on your machine, and it avoids installing any Python moduels you won't need in your project.

+#### Virtual environment
+- In your IDE (for example VSCode), open a terminal
+- Use the following command to install venv: "python3 -m venv /path/to/new/virtual/environment".
+This has to be the root folder of your Django project.
+- A new folder called "venv" will be created.
+- Activate the virtual environment by typing the command "source venv/bin/activate"

+#### Requirements.txt
+- In the root folder of your Django project, create the file "requirements.txt"
+- Make sure to store all the requirements in the requirements.txt file before you push to your deployed website.
+The command to do so is "pip3 freeze --local > requirements.txt".
+This will collect all the Python modules you have installed in your virtual environment and write them down in the requirements.txt file.

+#### Environment variables and the env.py file
+Environment variables are things like secre API keys, which must not be publicly accessible for security reasons.
+On your local environment, you should store them in a file called "env.py", which will only be accessible from your own machine.

+- In the root folder of your Django project, create a file called "env.py"
+- There should be a file called ".gitignore" in your root directory.
+If it doesn't exist, create it.
+- Add "env.py" without any quotation marks to the .gitignore file.
+Any files in .gitignore will not be pushed to Github.

 ### Deploying to Heroku
 - Create account at Heroku
 - Create new app, give it a name and select your region
 - Go to Settings
-- Under Config Vars add your secret data (for example environment variables like API keys), which will be in the env.py file in the local environment
+- Under Config Vars add your secret data (for example environment variables like API keys), which will be in the env.py file in the local environment.
+You need to copy all the environments variables from your local environment to the config vars.
 - Add Heroku Postgres Add-on
-- In the deployment tab, select the preferred deployment method (I chose Github)
+- In the deployment tab, select the preferred deployment method (for this project, I used Heroku Git because of Heroku-GitHub issues)
-- Connect your app to your GitHub repository
-- Enable automatic deploys
+- Follow the instructions on Heroku after you chose your deployment method.
+This may include downloading the Heroku CLI, logging in to the Heroku CLI and cloning the repository.
+- If you chose "Heroku Git" as your deployment method, you will have to push all your commits twice: once to GitHub by using the command "git push" and once to Heroku with the command "git push heroku main".
 - For any issues it's useful to consult the build log in the activity tab
 - Before going public, it's very important to set DEBUG to false in the django settings.py file.